 Each state operates on different statutes of limitations.
-Many states have a statute of limitations that begins on the date you were diagnosed with an asbestos-related disease or your family member died.
+Many states have a statute of limitations that begins on the date you were diagnosed with an asbestos-related disease or your family member died from asbestos-related disease.
 Contact an asbestos attorney as soon as possible.

 Every case is unique.
 Depending on the extent of the harm you faced, the medical attention required, and the hindrance that is now placed on your life, there is a certain standard of compensation you deserve.
 In some cases, a settlement can be made out of court but it is important in these circumstances to not settle for less than you deserve.